-The MultiComm RT instrument has a Universal Power Supply as a standard feature.
+The MultiComm RTH instrument has a Universal Power Supply as a standard feature.
 The universal power supply is a high-efficiency, high-frequency switching power supply with integrated over-current protection.
 Power from the input terminals is conducted to a full-wave bridge rectifier and capacitor to convert AC power inputs to DC.
 DC power inputs are unaffected by the bridge rectifier.
 Input polarities are marked for reference only.
 The DC voltage across the filter capacitor is alternately connected and disconnected to the isolation/power transformer at a rate of about 60kHz, by a pulse-width controller.
 A separate feedback winding on the power transformer provides a signal which is used by the controller to vary the time that the transformer is connected to the power source.
 This allows the supply to provide a relatively constant output voltage over a wide range of input voltages and output loads.
 The output of the switching supply is then post regulated by a low-drop linear regulator to provide precise supply voltage control under all conditions.

-Bitronics MultiComm RT instruments provide for complete interchangeability among base module and electronics modules.
+Bitronics MultiComm RTH instruments provide for complete interchangeability among base module and electronics modules.
 Compensation for normal variations in input circuits is achieved by storing calibration constants in a non-volatile memory (EEPROM) which resides on the PS board.
 These constants are factory-programmed to provide identical signal gain (attenuation) in each of the six isolated signal input paths.
 The CT and PT settings for scaling the display to the user's CTs and PTs are also stored in this EEPROM.
 Checksums are incorporated into the EEPROM which are read periodically by the microcontroller to check the integrity of the calibration constants and the CT and PT setting (See section 4.1).
 The Energy Registers are also stored in this EEPROM (See section 2.3.4).
-Checksums are incorporated into the EEPROM which are read periodically by the microcontroller to check the integrity of the energy registers.
+Checksums are incorporated into the EEPROM which are read periodically by the microcontroller to the energy registers.
+TDD denominators for the three phase currents are also stored in this EEPROM.